-If you have questions or would like more information on when we can end your membership, you can call Member Services at 1-844-812-6896 (TTY 711) 8 am to 8 pm, Monday - Friday; 8 am to 12 pm on Saturday.
-On Saturday afternoons, Sundays, and holidays you may be asked to leave a message.
-Your call will be returned within the next business day.
-The call is free.
+If you have questions or would like more information on when we can end your membership, you can call Member Services at 1-844-812-6896 (TTY 711).

 Chapter 11: Legal notices

 This chapter includes legal notices that apply to your membership in Neighborhood INTEGRITY.
 Key terms and their definitions appear in alphabetical order in the last chapter of the Member Handbook.